dgrant069/CF_MyPortfolio/README.md

 This rails app is the beginning of my portfolio.

+Day 4
+Added Bootstrap theme and pushed to Heroku.

 Day 3
 Added a scaffold that passes BDD.
 Tried to add multiple fixtures for posts, but couldn't figure out how to single out only one in the delete test